 Mr. Fiering is presently Director and Librarian Emeritus of the John Carter Brown Library and is engaged in personal research.
 He is presently serving on an advisory committee at the Library of Congress for the Jay I. Kislak Collection, and for many years, from the time of its founding until the summer of 2015, he was a member of the Board of Directors of the Norman B. Leventhal Map Center at the Boston Public Library.
 He is also on the Board of the Eugen Rosenstock-Huessy Fund (based in Vermont), which he formerly served as president, and is the secretary of the Eugen Rosenstock-Huessy Society.

 Additional information about Mr. Fiering may be found in two interviews with him: "'Tremendous Satisfaction from Helping People to Pursue Their Research,' An Interview with Norman Fiering," by Jaap Jacobs, Itinerario, XXVIII, no. 2 (2004), pp. 7-13, and "Interview with Norman Fiering," by Daniel J. Slive, RBM: A Journal of Rare Books, Manuscripts, and Cultural Heritage, VI, no. 2 (Fall 2005), pp. 124-140.

 For Mr. Fiering's ongoing personal commentary on the work of Eugen Rosenstock-Huessy, see www.understandingerh.net.
 His recent article, "The Structure of Significant Lives", based on the work of Rosenstock-Huessy, is available in print (European Legacy, vol. 22, issue 4 , pp. 406-426) and downloadable online

-Mr. Fiering has been married for more than fifty years to Renée (Dashiell) and has three children and two grandchildren.
+Mr. Fiering has been married for more than sixty years to Renée (Dashiell) and has three children and two grandchildren.